weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ---

-[Amazon EC2 container service](http://aws.amazon.com/ecs/) or ECS is a scalable container management service that allows you to manage Docker containers on a cluster of Amazon EC2 instances.
-Weave provides a software network optimized for visualizing and communicating with apps distributed among Docker containers.
-Using tools and protocols that are familiar to you, Weave's network provides a way for you to communicate between containerized apps distributed across multiple networks or hosts more quickly and efficiently.
+[Amazon EC2 container service](http://aws.amazon.com/ecs/) is a scalable container management service that allows you to manage Docker containers on a cluster of Amazon EC2 instances.
+Weave Net provides a simple and robust software-defined network for apps running as Docker containers that does not require a external database (cluster store).
 Weave simplifies setting up a container network within the Amazon EC2 Container Service.
-Because Weave uses standard ports, for example, you could expose MySQL port 3306 on the Weave network, managing containers is straight forward.
-In addition to using default TCP ports, Weave looks up IP addresses in DNS and works across hosts using only hostnames to find other containers without the need for custom code.
+Because Weave allows each container to use standard port numbers -- for example you can expose MySQL on port 3306 -- managing services is straightforward.
+Every container can find the IP of any other container using a simple DNS query on the container's name, and communicate directly without NAT or complicated port mapping.

-An advantage to using DNS is that when you set a hostname within a config file, you are not required to have a script in place to generate the hostname based on input variables.
+An advantage to using DNS is that when you use a container name within (say) a config file, you are not required to have a script in place to generate the name based on run-time variables.
 You can also optionally burn the config file with the hostname right into the container image.

-With Weave there is no need to deploy extra services to achieve DNS lookup and load balancing.
-[Weave Run](http://weave.works/run/) takes care of both automatic service discovery and load balancing.
-Because these web services are already a part of Weave, there is no need to deploy and provision additional services, therefor reducing both overhead costs and resource complexity.
-Weave in essence saves you time and money, and lets you focus on app development, rather than your infrastructure design.
+There is no need to deploy extra services to achieve DNS lookup and load balancing.
+Weave Net takes care of both automatic service discovery and load balancing, reducing overhead and complexity.
+Weave saves you time and money, and lets you focus on app development rather than your infrastructure design.

 ###About This Example

-In this example you will use Weave for service discovery and load balancing between [containers that have been deployed to Amazon Elastic Cloud (EC2) instances using Amazon Container Service or ECS](http://aws.amazon.com/ecs/).
+This guide takes approximately 15 minutes to complete: you will use Weave for service discovery and load balancing between [containers that have been deployed to Amazon Elastic Cloud (EC2) instances using Amazon Container Service or ECS](http://aws.amazon.com/ecs/).

-This example also introduces [`Weave Scope`](http://weave.works/scope/index.html), which enables you to visualize and understand your container-based applications.
+This guide also introduces [Weave Scope](http://weave.works/scope/index.html), which enables you to visualize and understand your container-based applications.

-Two types of containerized microservices are demonstrated in this guide: HTTP Servers and Data Producers.
+Two types of containerized microservices are demonstrated in this guide: HTTP Servers and "Data Producers".

 ![overview diagram](/guides/images/aws-ecs/overview-diagram.png)

-The HTTP Servers serve data produced from the Data Producers.
-This is a very common pattern in practice, but its implementation requires answers to the following questions:
+Data producers generically model containers that produce a data feed of some kind.
+The HTTP Servers present a web interface to the data from the Data Producers.
+This is a very common pattern in distributed systems, but its implementation requires answers to the following questions:

 1. Service discovery: How does an HTTP Server find a Data Producer to connect to?
 2. Load balancing/fault tolerance: How can the HTTP Servers make uniform and efficient use of all the Data Producers available to them?

-Weave solves these issues using the [weavedns service](http://docs.weave.works/weave/latest_release/weavedns.html), where it securely and transparently:
+Weave solves these issues using its built-in DNS server, where it securely and transparently:

 * Implements service discovery by adding DNS A-records for your containers based on their names
 * Manages load balancing by randomizing the order of DNS responses.

-* For more information about the weavedns service see [Automatic Discovery with weavedns](https://github.com/weaveworks/weave/blob/master/site/weavedns.md)
+For more information about the weavedns service see [Automatic Discovery with weavedns](https://github.com/weaveworks/weave/blob/master/site/weavedns.md)

 ## What You Will Use